Dublin Travel Guide

 Kilmainham Gaol

-Why not immerse yourself in Irish history by visiting this infamous gaol where many of Ireland’s renowned freedom fighters were imprisoned and executed?
+Immerse yourself in Irish history by visiting this infamous gaol, where many of Ireland’s renowned freedom fighters were imprisoned and executed.
 The Kilmainham Gaol is now a museum where guided tours and interactive visual displays will take you on a trip through the history of much of Nationalist Ireland.
 For the film buff, many movies were partly shot in the gaol, including Michael Collins, In the Name of the Father, The Italian Job and The Face of Fu Manchu.
-Thank you for visiting our Dublin Travel Guide.
-We hope you found it helpful.
-Enjoy our trip.
-Check out other destinations on our car hire in Ireland page.